PowerMeep/GBA-PK-MMO/README.md

 The idea here is that the logic layer will identify which game is loaded, and then load the corresponding module it needs to communicate with that cartridge data.
 As of this commit, I've only gotten as far as extracting the FR/LG sprite data.

-I think setting it up this way will make it a lot easier for contributers to add game modules for the games they want to see supported by this.
+I think setting it up this way will make it a lot easier for contributors to add game modules for the games they want to see supported by this.

 ### Miscellaneous / Polish
 These are all "nice-to-haves" that I didn't consider to be a priority, and I worked on them when it made sense to.